subsoap/hugo-book-project/README.md

 * Maybe swap the left/right of the "next page / previous page" widget so it's more logical to reading a book, might be other moving parts related to that which are going to require special changes to work cleanly
 * Disable the chapter blurb, some people may view it as a spoiler trap
 * Add a link to jump to the book chapter 1 and book front from the section page of a book
+* Featured can be static
+* List should be a list of books, it can also be static